Prajapat2005/AI-Content-Generator/README.md

 # 🎙️ Voice Translator GPT

-A multilingual voice-to-voice translation app powered by OpenAI and Murf AI.
+A multilingual voice-to-voice translation app powered by Murf AI.
 Speak in your native language and get real-time translated audio in another language using realistic AI voices.

 ## 🚀 Features